cm-awais/loss_fun_SAR/README.md

-# SAR Ship Classification with Different Loss Functions
+# Testing a SAR-based ship classifier with different loss functions

 This code explores the impact of various loss functions on the accuracy of SAR ship classification.
-It trains a convolutional neural network (CNN) with four different loss functions and compares their performance.
+It trains a convolutional neural network (CNN) with six different loss functions and compares their performance.

 **Key Features:**